The god of small things by Arundhati Roy

 I have never mulled over what others claim this book is, perhaps I have no idea to scamper behind the crowd and praise the book,my review is exactly what I feel about the book, call me rebel I don’t care.

 The thing, I adored and despised the most, was her writing .I loved her writing so did I detest it .

 I loved the way she described an ancient house.
 Here it goes

 It was a beautiful house.White-walled once.
 Red-roofed.
 But painted in weather-colours now.
 With brushes dipped in nature’s palette.
 Mossgreen.
 Earthbrown.
 Crumbleblack.
 Making it look older than it really was .Like sunken treasure dredged up from the ocean bed.
 Whale kissed and barnacled.
 Swaddled in silence.
 Breathing bubbles though it is broken windows.

 how lucid? how magnificent? dandy I would agree, her writings on other pages were no less.
-It was trailing across glory to the paper.
+It was trailing across providing glory to the paper which bore the ink.
 She has evinced the most insignificant detail with utmost care.

-Still, the whopping good turn out to be cause for colossal disdain.
-There are portions where you feel too much detailing is eminently gross, at certain section she illustrates about some awful real life gestures, human habits, phew Roy you shouldn’t make your reader puke out just by your words.
+Still, the whopping good turned out to be cause for colossal disdain.
+There are portions where you feel too much detailing is eminently gross, at certain sections she illustrates about some awful real life gestures, human habits, phew Roy you shouldn’t make your reader puke out just by your words.

 The book uses a lot of Malayalam words sprinkling beauty and realness to the writing, I am not arguing if story is good or not.
 Every story’s beauty lies in its writing.

 She critizises social issues, unsaid rules about whom to love ,whom not to.